aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 To allow you to perform PowerPoint to video conversion tasks, Aspose.Slides provides the [PresentationAnimationsGenerator](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationsgenerator/) and [PresentationPlayer](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationplayer/) classes.

 [PresentationAnimationsGenerator](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationsgenerator/) allows you to set the frame size for the video (that will be created later) through its constructor.
-If you pass an instance of the presentation, `Presentation.SlideSize` will be used and it generates animations that [PresentationPlayer](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationplayer/) uses.
+If you pass an instance of the presentation, `Presentation.getSlideSize` will be used and it generates animations that [PresentationPlayer](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationplayer/) uses.

 When animations are generated, a `NewAnimation` event is generated for each subsequent animation, which has the [PresentationAnimationPlayer](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationplayer/) parameter.
 The latter is a class that represents a player for a separate animation.

-To work with [PresentationAnimationPlayer](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationplayer/), the [Duration](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationplayer/#getDuration--) (the full duration of the animation) property and [SetTimePosition](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationplayer/#setTimePosition-double-) method are used.
-Each animation position is set within the *0 to duration* range, and then the `GetFrame` method will return a BufferedImage that corresponds to the animation state at that moment:
+To work with [PresentationAnimationPlayer](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationplayer/), the [getDuration](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationplayer/#getDuration--) (the full duration of the animation) method and [setTimePosition](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentationanimationplayer/#setTimePosition-double-) method are used.
+Each animation position is set within the *0 to duration* range, and then the `getFrame` method will return a BufferedImage that corresponds to the animation state at that moment:

 ```javascript
 var presentation = new aspose.slides.Presentation();